-The young people have come from a variety of backgrounds; their understanding of their own cultural identity can be limited and as part of the key working and therapy programmes they are encouraged and supported to explore their heritage and gain a clearer understanding of their backgrounds, ethnicity, and family culture.
+The young people have come from a variety of backgrounds; their understanding of their own cultural identity can be limited and as part of the key working and therapy programs they are encouraged and supported to explore their heritage and gain a clearer understanding of their backgrounds, ethnicity, and family culture.
 This work will also support an understanding of their sexual identity and support is available through the staff and therapy team to create a safe space for the young people to explore their own identity as it develops.

 The young people access Education at Apple Orchard School.
 Additional linguistic or communication needs will be identified throughout their placement and catered for with external support, if necessary, this work is completed in conjunction with their placing authority.
-Apple Orchard has experience in working with young people with a wide range of educational needs and those who have previously been excluded from mainstream Education and have assisted them to improve and develop their understanding and use of language and their ability to express themselves.
+Bramley House has experience of working with young people with a wide range of educational needs and those who have previously been excluded from mainstream Education and have assisted them to improve and develop their understanding and use of language and their ability to express themselves.

-Apple Orchard promotes care practices in a non-discriminatory way where all children and young people are valued as individuals regardless of age, race, gender, colour, sexuality, disability, or religious beliefs.
+Bramley House promotes care practices in a non-discriminatory way where all children and young people are valued as individuals regardless of age, race, gender, colour, sexuality, disability, or religious beliefs.

-Apple Orchard expect that all young people and their families are treated in a fair and respectful manner, and this is positively challenged and discussed with supervision, team meetings and young person's meetings.
+Bramley House expects that all young people and their families are treated in a fair and respectful manner, and this is positively challenged and discussed with supervision, team meetings and young people's meetings.

-We uphold the Principles of Care, for promoting anti-discriminatory practice and promotion of children's rights, respect and dignity as follows:
+We uphold the Principles of Care, for promoting anti- discriminatory practice and promotion of children's rights, respect and dignity as follows:

-1. Children and young people have the right to live in a home that is safe, warm, happy, nurturing, stable, valuing, affectionate, and secure, free from abuse and recognises their individual needs.

-2. Children and young people have the right to have full access to education, health care, social life, community facilities, and have the opportunity to live a full life as possible.
+- 1. Children and young people have the right to live in a home that is safe, warm, happy, nurturing, stable, valuing, affectionate, and secure, free from abuse and recognises the individual needs of the young person. - 2.
+Children and young people have the right to have full access to education, health care, social life, community facilities, and have the opportunity to live a full life as possible.

-3. Children and young people have the right to be listened to, express themselves, take full part in decisions affecting them, have things explained to them and have the right to complain.

-4. Children and young people have the right to privacy, space, time and dignity, have fun and are allowed to be a child.

-5. Children and young people have the right to their religious, cultural, dietary needs and to celebrate their individuality.
+- 3. Children and young people have the right to be listened to express themselves, take full part in decisions affecting them, have things explained to them and the right to complain. - 4.
+Children and young people have the right to privacy, space, time, and dignity, have fun and allow them to be children. - 5.
+Children and young people have the right to their religious, cultural, dietary needs and to celebrate their individuality.

 Young People are admitted to the home due to their high-risk behaviours.
 They often have experienced trauma during their childhood and have had insecure attachments and a history of care that has not successfully addressed their needs.
-It is unsurprising that many of the young people have difficulties with Education, self-worth, forming relationships, keeping themselves safe and being safe with others.
-However, there is a remarkable degree of change achieved as a result of living at Apple Orchard.
+It is unsurprising that many of the young people have difficulties with Education, self- worth, forming relationships, keeping themselves safe and being safe with others.
+However, there is a remarkable degree of change achieved as a result of living at Bramley House.